chrysisvas/Car-Sales-Data-/README.md

 Table of Results:

-The table shows that the Linear Regression model has the highest R² value.
+The table below shows that the Linear Regression model has the highest R² value.
 Additionally, this model also exhibits the lowest MSE and MAE, making it the most reliable for our analysis.

  ![image](https://github.com/user-attachments/assets/f3f36676-d708-4031-aa7f-ebc1dec2e00f)